Hellohi3654/OptmizedGPSConf/README.md

 5. When finished tap on **_REBOOT_**.
 6. Same **_4, 5, 6 and 7_** steps of **_Option 1 - Manually_**.

    *__Note 1:__ Location mode __"Battery saving"__ is gone due to Google's location accuracy is now a binary setting.
 So consider using the __"High accuracy"__ mode one.*
    *__Note 2:__ Consider using the __GPS Locker__ app because it is much better than the __GPS Test__ and __GPS Data__.
 You just need to open it once and wait for fix, then your gps signal is locked and when you close it (just press __Cancel__ in __"Unlock GPS on exit"__ message) the app keep awake running in the background.*
    *__Note 3:__ GPS was made to work in outdoor places.
 For indoor/enclosed places such as inside of your house don't forget that, it will take a few minutes to fix.
 It drains more battery, but is required if you're an advanced user that use gps all the time.*

 ## Changelog
 #### Version 1.0
 - Initial release

 #### Version 2.0
-- Last update and final version. *Now it works fine for both Android Nougat & Oreo ROMs and is correctly replacing the gps.conf file in corresponding directory path.*
+- ~~Last update and final version.~~ *Now it works fine for both Android Nougat & Oreo ROMs and is correctly replacing the gps.conf file in corresponding directory path.*

 #### Version 2.1
 - Template 1500 -> 17000.

+#### Version 3.0
+- Use gps.conf of MIUI 12
+- Adapt to Magisk 20.4+

 ## Links
 - [Module XDA Xiaomi MI 5 Forum Thread](https://forum.xda-developers.com/mi-5/how-to/step-step-definitive-gps-solution-global-t3695769)